jp2321/dl4cv_dev/chapters/chapter2.md

 ---
-title: 'Chapter 2: From black and white to color ...'
+title: 'Chapter 2: Image manipulation and feature extraction ...'
 description:
-  'This chapter will introduce different image manipulation techniques'
+  'This chapter will guide you from black and white images to feature extraction'
 prev: /chapter1
 next: /chapter3
 type: chapter